KS1019/KS1019/README.md

 ### Hi there 👋

 I am Kotaro.
-I am a CS major student and looking for an internship opportunity for 2023 Summer.
+I am a Computer Science (B.S) student at University of California, Santa Cruz and looking for a full time opportunity starting in 2024 Summer.

 You can find me on
 - [LinkedIn](https://www.linkedin.com/in/kotarosuto/)